Publication in Natural Resources Research: Ore-Waste Discrimination with Adaptive Sampling

 Validation on real cases

 What makes this paper particularly satisfying is the validation.
-We tested the approach on three real mining cases, and in each one the adaptive strategy showed clear improvement over the standard regular grid approach.
-This is not a marginal academic improvement – it translates to better classification of ore and waste blocks, which directly impacts operational decisions and economic outcomes.
+We tested the approach on three real mining cases with distinct geological settings and orebody geometries, and in each one the adaptive strategy showed clear improvement over the standard regular grid approach.
+The feeling of watching the algorithm place samples in geologically sensible locations – concentrating effort near ore-waste boundaries where uncertainty is highest – was remarkable.
+The theory was not just working in the abstract; it was making decisions that an experienced geologist would recognize as intelligent.

 For me, this paper closes a loop that started during my doctoral research.
 The theoretical framework needed to prove itself in realistic scenarios, and it did.
 Seeing the ideas work on actual mining data, with all the messiness and complexity that entails, was one of the most rewarding moments of my PhD journey.
 It confirmed that the years spent on formalization were not in vain.
+The code implementing the information-driven sampling framework used in both this paper and the earlier Mathematical Geosciences publication is openly available.
+View the code on GitHub.